mszczer/AoC/README.md

 # Advent of Code Solutions Repository

 ## Description
-This repository contains my solutions to various coding challenges presented in [Advent of Code](https://adventofcode.com/).
+This repository contains solutions to various coding challenges presented in [Advent of Code](https://adventofcode.com/).
 Advent of Code is an Advent calendar of small programming puzzles.

 ## Contents
 - Each challenge solution is organized within a class, named descriptively according to the challenge.
 The code is written in C# .NET Core.
-- Comprehensive test suites are included for each challenge, ensuring the correctness of the solutions.
+- Test suites are included for each challenge, ensuring the correctness of the solutions.
 - In addition to challenge solutions, there are helper classes that provide common functionalities.
 - Code analysis is implemented to maintain code quality and readability.
 - A CI/CD workflow is set up to automate the build, testing, and generation of test reports.
 It also uploads test coverage reports to Codacy.